fbpx Skip to Content

 You can counteract this problem by using a hydroponic net pot.
 There’s more space for water to escape.

-The pot also speeds up evaporation so all that water won’t sit in the moss for a long time.
+The pot also speeds up evaporation, so all that water won’t sit in the moss for long.

 You don’t want direct sunlight shining directly on your Philodendron melanochrysum.